BrainLesion/eReg/README.md

 [![tests](https://github.com/BrainLesion/eReg/actions/workflows/tests.yml/badge.svg)](https://github.com/BrainLesion/eReg/actions/workflows/tests.yml)

 # eReg - A Simple Registration Tool
+**eReg** is a robust, fast and user-friendly registration tool that can be used in clinical environments without the need for virtualization or containerization technologies.
+It supports most platforms across various hardware configurations.

 ## Need
 Because of security concerns, users in clinical environments do not have access to virtualization and containerization technologies such as Docker and Singularity.
 This becomes a problem, because most research code (especially for image registration) is built around the need to have access to these technologies.
 Alternatively, some tools only work on a Linux environment, or they need specific hardware resources (such as a DL accelerator card), which are not always available in clinical settings.

-**eReg** is a simple registration tool that can be used in clinical environments without the need for virtualization or containerization technologies.
-It supports most platforms across various hardware configurations.

 ## Installation